 2.1.h Content must function in binary builds of the Unreal Engine downloaded from the Epic Games Launcher.
 While products may provide extra functionality to customers using source-built versions of the Unreal Engine, they must not fully depend on the customer building the Unreal Engine from source to use them.

 2.2.d Use of unmodified public domain content is limited to assisting with presentation, while not being the majority of the submission, and the content must have been modified so as to bring new value to the assets.
-Publishers must cite the source and include a link to the source content in the product’s Technical Information that includes clear public domain usage information.
+Sellers must cite the source and include a link to the source content in the product’s Technical Information that includes clear public domain usage information.
 Epic will verify via that link that the content is in the public domain and fully redistributable.